fasemoreakinyemi/Top10FAIR/_episodes/02-biodiversity.md

 ### Thing 4: Registry of research Data Repositories (re3data)

-This project aims to accelerate scientific discovery and enhance the integrity, transparency, and reproducibility of data.
+This project aims to accelerate scientific discovery and enhance integrity, transparency, and reproducibility of data.
 To enable FAIR data sharing, data need to be deposited in a repository that is taking steps to make data as open and FAIR as possible.